itaysnir/itaysnir.github.io/_posts/2025-1-12-pwnable-tw-realloc.md

 0x316862a0:     0x0000000000000000      0x0000000000000000
 ```

 Such a technique is called `House of Poortho`.
 However, it seems to be valuable only in cases where the size isn't `0`, but we can perform a size mismatch.
 For example, shrunk `0x120` to `0x100`.
-This is not the case. \
+This is not the case.

 Another option i've tried, is to try and avoid using the tcache - and use the fastbins instead.
 However we're very limited, only for 2 allocations at once.
-Hence, it won't be trivial.
+Hence, it won't be trivial (as we have to perform at least `7` allocations to fill the whole tcachebin).

 At this point I've concluded the challenge must involve the `realloc(ptr, 0)` vuln.
 Since `free` of this chunk seems to be causing a trap as glibc-2.29 mitigates this well, we have only one other option - calling `realloc` on the already freed chunk!

-**Q: How the heck would `realloc` on a freed chunk behave?**
+**Q: How the heck would `realloc` behave on a freed chunk behave?**

 Well, if the size would be `0` - just as `free`, hence we'd encounter the same problem as before. \
 **However, in case the size isn't `0`, `realloc` checks if the desired requested size corresponds to the chunk's size (within the metadata), and if so - simply returns the given pointer as-is!**
-This feature is amazing - because `realloc` design doesn't considers the wrecked case of given freed ptr parameter, calling `realloc` on freed chunk with its adequate size is "no-op" - and returns its valid pointer, without touching any freelist. \
+This feature is amazing - because `realloc` design doesn't considers the wrecked case of given freed ptr as a parameter, calling `realloc` on freed chunk with its adequate size is "no-op" - and returns its valid pointer, without touching any freelist. \
 Within the challenge, it allows us to write content directly to the freed tcache chunk, **while still keeping it inside the tcache freelist**.

-Next, because our overwritten chunk is the freelist's head, we'd like to perform 2 allocations.
-The caveat is that we only have 2 available slots. \
+Next, because our overwritten chunk is the freelist's head, and the target address is its `next`, we'd like to perform 2 allocations.
+The caveat is that we only have 2 available slots (while we have used one already).
-If we would free our overwritten chunk, it would be the next freelist head - instead of our target fake chunk. \
+If we would free our overwritten chunk, it would simply be the next freelist head - instead of our target fake chunk. \
-The trick is to use realloc to linearly increase the chunks, for example from size class `0x30` to `0x40`, without any memory-reallocation.
+The trick is to use realloc to linearly increase the chunks, for example from size class `0x30` to `0x40`.
+That way, the chunk is treated as different size class, without performing any memory-reallocation in between.
+Hence - not touching any freelist.
-That way, when we would free the chunk back - it would get to the freelist head of another bin, leaving our target fake chunk at the head of its bin.
+That way, when we would free the chunk back - it would get to the freelist head of another bin (`0x40`), leaving our target fake chunk at the head of its bin - ready to be allocated, while having potentially 2 available slots.

 ### Read Primitive

+Unlike most challenges, within this challenge, we obtain the read primitive using the arbitrary write primitive.
+A perfect candidate to overwrite is a GOT entry of a function that receives one pointer parameter, potentially to a buffer we control.
+Hence, `atoll`.
-Using the write primitive, simply overwrite `atoll` to `printf`, and use format specifiers to leak content off registers / stack memory.
+Using the write primitive, simply overwrite `atoll`'s GOT to `printf`'s PLT (we have no libc leak at this point, but since the binary is PIE - PLT address is an awesome legitimate address).
+We can now use format specifiers to leak content off registers / stack memory. \
+I've seen register `rcx` (accessed by `%3$llu`) always contains libc address, but this method is generic - and we can leak nearly arbitrary content off the registers + stack (at any desired offset).

 ## Solution